π³Domain Trees

 Role: Child domains (

-) useful for large organizations needing separate administrative control, security policies, or geographical divisions while maintaining a centralized forest structure.Example:
+sales.example.com,europe.sales.example.com) useful for large organizations needing separate administrative control, security policies, or geographical divisions while maintaining a centralized forest structure.Example:

-, which is a child ofexample.com
+europe.sales.example.comis a child ofsales.example.com, which is a child ofexample.com.

 Contiguous Namespace

-Definition: A shared DNS naming structure where each domain’s name is a subdomain of its parent, forming a continuous hierarchy.
+Definition: A shared DNS naming structure where each domainβs name is a subdomain of its parent, forming a continuous hierarchy.

 Example: